ValentiWorkLearning/Zynq-Design-using-Vivado/lab4.md

     </p>

-    Flip the DIP switches and verify that the LEDs light according to the switch settings.
-Verify that you see the results of the DIP switch and Push button settings in SDK Terminal.
+    Puth the buttons and verify that the LEDs light according to the switch settings.
+Verify that you see the results of the Push button settings in SDK Terminal.

 1. Select lab4 in Project Explorer, right-click and select **Run As > Launch on Hardware (System Debugger)** to download the application, execute ps7_init, and execute lab4.elf